PhilipCastiglione/weave_codex/README.md

 ## TODO

-* create the data folder structure
+- [x] create the data folder structure
-* rails new the cms
+- [x] rails new the cms
-  * create a single data model
-  * create a simple publishing workflow
-* pick something for the front end and initialise it
+- [ ] pick something for the front end and initialise it
-  * create a debug display that reads from the data
+  - [ ] create a debug display that reads from the data
-* meta/config project files
+- [ ] meta/config project files